 Great Lakes Christian College does not discriminate on the basis of sex in admission to or employment in its education programs or activities.
 Inquiries concerning the application of Title IX and its implementing regulations may be referred to the College's Title IX Coordinator or to the U.S. Department of Education, Office for Civil Rights.
-The title and the address of the College's Title IX Coordinator is the Vice President of Finance and Operations, Great Lakes Christian College, 6211 West Willow Highway, Lansing, MI 48917.
+The name and the address of the College's Title IX Coordinator is Lloyd Scharer, Vice President of Enrollment Management, Great Lakes Christian College, 6211 West Willow Highway, Lansing, MI 48917.